Things to see and do in Helsinki with kids

 Helsinki Icepark

-Helsinki Icepark at the Railway Station Square is a perfect way to enjoy Finnish winter in an urban setting.
-The park offers entertaining programs, including regular skating lessons by licensed instructors.
-Skates are available for rent.
+Helsinki Icepark at the Railway Station Square is a way to enjoy a Finnish winter in an urban setting.
+The rink offers regular skating lessons from licensed instructors, and skates are available to rent.
+It operates over the winter months only, so confirm the season's opening dates beforehand.

 Finnish Toy Museum Hevosenkenkä